-I learned that when I was trying to install Debian and had no other way to run the installation media.
-My DVDrom was broke, USB boot didn’t work and I had no other computer to run a network install.
-My only option was to install Debian from Ubuntu.
-This installation method is called hard disk install.
+I learned that when I was trying to install Debian on an old computer, I had no other way to run the installation media.
+My DVD drive was broken, the USB boot didn’t work, and I had no other computer to run a network install.

-Important: Please backup all your data before trying this method.
+Important: Please back up all your data before trying this method.

 Preparing Boot Loader – Grub2

-If you are installing from Ubuntu 9.10 or later versions, then you have Grub 2 installed as the default boot loader.
-Edit grub.cfg file located in /boot/grub/.
-In grub.cfg file you will find a menuentry for your current linux distro. below this entry you will find a line set root=(hd0,msdos1)
+If you are installing from Ubuntu 9.10 or later versions, you have Grub 2 installed as the default boot loader.

 menuentry 'New Install' {